-As part of its commitment to improving its TV platform, Sky is bringing HDR to its movie collection, but that’s not the only feature coming to Sky Q and Go.
+As part of its commitment to improving its TV platform, Sky is bringing HDR to its movie collection, but that’s not the only feature coming to Sky Q and Go platforms.

-After announcing that it was looking to bring more HDR content to its service back in the summer, Sky has announced that they’ll be over 40 films available in HDR for Christmas.
+After the announced that it was bringing more HDR content to its service, Sky has announced they’ll be dropping over 40 films in HDR for Christmas.
 Films include the likes of Le Mans 66 (cough, Ford vs Ferrari, cough), Dolittle and the Harry Potter series, which will become available from December 9th.
 Look out for film premieres in HDR too, with Emma, Little Women and Bad Boys For Life set for HDR when they arrive on Sky Cinema.

 - Read our Sky Q review

 They’ll be an easier way to tell what is and isn’t HDR content with a new HDR tag next to supported content.
 They’ll also be more shows in HDR, with Chernobyl, Gangs of London and Tin Star: Liverpool also arriving in December.

 HDR isn’t the only feature in the latest update.
 With winter coming there’s now the ability to watch recordings, video on demand and access apps even when the satellite signal goes down.
 The Voice Search that was revamped in the previous update has been tweaked further so viewers can use it to find more personalised content.
 For example, say “What Should I watch?” and you’ll be presented with TV shows and movies suited to your tastes.